 Picket fence concept is inherently based on consensus-driven process There is more predictability in the sense that there is more discussion and understanding of the different positions, that you may not get in a voting model.
 Consensus provides balance against capture.
 It is also the tradition by which decisions are made in the technical community.

-(CANN Board has committed to tying decisions and actions explicitly to relevant Bylaws provisions that empower the Board to act or not act for any decisions going forward.
+ICANN Board has committed to tying decisions and actions explicitly to relevant Bylaws provisions that empower the Board to act or not act for any decisions going forward.
 SO/ACs will be encouraged to adopt this approach going forward.

 What is the GNSO Council and what does it do?